mikenakis/Public/testana/README.md

 - Testana only works with Java.
 Support for more languages may be added in the future.
 - Testana only understands Maven modules.
 Support for other module formats may be added in the future.
 - Testana only understands the following JUnit annotations: `@Test`, `@Before`, `@After`, and `@Ignore`.
-Support for more JUnit annotations may be added in the future.
+Support for more JUnit annotations might be added in the future.
+(But don't hold your breath for it.)
 - Testana's dependency detection relies on absolutely strong static typing.
-Dependencies that have been disavowed by being encoded in configuration files, (e.g. swagger files, spring configuration files, etc) denatured by being encoded as strings, (stringly-typed,) obscured through hackery such as duck typing, or squandered by weak typing (euphemistically called dynamic typing) are not supported.
+Dependencies that have been disavowed by being encoded in configuration files, (e.g. swagger files, spring configuration files, etc) denatured by being encoded as strings, (stringly-typed,) obscured through hackery such as duck typing, or squandered by weak typing (euphemistically called dynamic typing) are not supported, and there is no plan to ever support them.
+Seriously, stop all this fuckery and use strong static typing **_only_**.
 - Testana only has a command-line interface.
 A GUI may be added in the future.
+(But don't hold your breath for it.)
 - Testana assumes that your local maven repository is under `~/.m2/repository`.
 It does not check `~/.m2/settings.xml` to see whether you have configured your local repository to reside elsewhere.
 There are plans to fix this.
 - Testana currently does not consider resources when checking dependencies: a test may depend on a class which depends on a resource, and if the resource is modified, then the test should be re-run, but this does not currently happen.
 There are plans to fix this.
 - Testana does not currently have a well defined strategy for handling dependency cycles.
 Nothing bad happens, but the order of test execution in those cases is kind of vague.
 There are plans to do something about this.